Documentation Index

 • Back up the database to be migrated.

-• Move the backed up database backup file to an application server created on the same VPC band.
+• Move the backed up database backup file to an application server created on the same VPC range.

 with